abhinavtripathy/cs326-final-delta/docs/final.md

 1. Abhinav Tripathy:

 Designed a wireframe for the driver profile page.
 Implemented and styled the driver profile design using grid elements and other Bootstrap components.
 Initialized the GitHub repository.
 Created all the endpoints in `server.js` for Create, Read, Update and Delete for Patients, Drivers and Hospitals utilizing the API spec.
 Used faker to generate fake data for the endpoints.
 Connected the repo to heroku auto deploy pipeline for deployment.
 Wrote all the API endpoints for handling data from the server and database for all the CRUD operations.
 Wrote all the queries for all the endpoints.
 Designed all the 3 SQL table schemas to allow for a relational database.
 Managed deployment issues with heroku specifically with the database.
 Helped debug client side errors in JavaScript specifically related to sending requests to the endpoints from the driverProfile and active patient pages.
 Added instructions on setup.md to setup a local instance of the repo.
 Did a final code cleanup for the entire repo that included adding final endpoints to the server, simplifying some database queries (specifically using inner joins), resolving linter issues such as use of const, try/catch block and beatified all the code files in the repo.

 2. Aditya Narayanan:

-3. Joseph Black
+3. Joseph Black:

+Documented the server routes and API spec.
+Configured frontend to follow redirects from the API through a special wrapper function.
+Protected endpoints that require authentication such as the view profile page.
+Edited and published the demo video.

 ### Conclusion